 Biden To 'Pause' Oil And Gas Leasing On Public Lands And Waters

-In an effort to slow the nation's contribution to climate change, President Biden is expected to begin the process of halting oil and gas leasing on federal lands and waters.
+In an effort to slow the nation's contribution to climate change, President Biden is expected to begin halting oil and gas leasing on federal lands and waters.

 Oil and gas drilling on tribal land would not be barred by Biden's order.